Guitar effects pedals can be a fantastic addition to anyone's guitar rig. Let's discuss what they are and how they work in this article.

-We’ve discuss the “on/off” switch, which standard in pedals.
-However, pedals aren’t even really “off” unless they’re removed from the signal line or removed from power.
+We've discussed the “on/off” switch, which is standard in pedals.
+However, pedals aren't even really “off” unless they're removed from the signal line or removed from power.
 Rather, pedals, when in the signal chain, are either on or are bypassed.

 Now, there are two types of bypass: true and buffered.

-True bypass pedals, when in “off” position, effectively connect the input directly to the output and act simply as a short extension to the guitar cable.
+When in “off” position, true bypass pedals effectively connect the input directly to the output and act simply as a short extension to the guitar cable.

-True bypass pedals do little, if anything, to alter the inate tone of the guitar signal when in bypass mode.
-However, their adding to the cable length can cause issues due to the noise and capacitative low-pass filtering inherent in longer patch cables.
+True bypass pedals do little, if anything, to alter the innate tone of the guitar signal when in bypass mode.
+However, adding to the cable length can cause issues due to the noise and capacitative low-pass filtering inherent in longer patch cables.

-Buffered bypass pedals, when in “off” position, still send the signal through most of the pedals’ circuitry.
+When in “off” position, buffered bypass pedals still send the signal through most of the pedals' circuitry.
 However, the effect is not triggered.